Download a printable pdf file of the theme from this link.

 - When a registered First Nations person leaves the community, access to these rights are limited.
 And as the federal government cuts spending, items admissible under these statutory obligations also diminish.

-- The national Department of Indian Affairs and Northern Development, now called Indigenous and Northern Affairs, provides certain services to the Inuit through its Indian and Inuit programs.
+- The national Department of Indian Affairs and Northern Development, now called Crown-Indigenous Relations and Northern Affairs Canada, provides certain services to the Inuit through its Indian and Inuit programs.
 The department funds services for these communities that other Canadians receive from their provincial or municipal governments.
 These services include education, social services and community infrastructure.

 - There is a strong link between education and income levels.